Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Introduction

-Spiking Neural Network (SNN) is one of the leading candidates for overcoming the constraints of neural computing and to efficiently harness the machine learning algorithm in real-life (or mobile) applications \cite{merolla2014million, davies2018loihi}.
-The concepts of SNN, which is often regarded as the 3\textsuperscript{rd} generation neural network \cite{maass1997networks}, are inspired by biologically plausible Leaky Integrate and Fire (LIF) spiking neuron models \cite{dayan2001theoretical} that can efficiently process spatio-temporal information.
-The LIF neuron model is characterized by the internal state, called membrane potential, that integrates the inputs over time and generates an output spike whenever it overcomes the neuronal firing threshold.
-This mechanism enables event-based and asynchronous computations across the layers on spiking systems, which makes it naturally suitable for ultra-low power computing.
-Furthermore, recent works \cite{sengupta2018going,rueckauer2017conversion} have shown that these properties make SNNs significantly more attractive for deeper networks in the case of hardware implementation.
-This is because the spike signals become significantly sparser as the layer goes deeper, such that the number of required computations significantly reduces.
-In this context, several training strategies can be applied to take full advantage of SNNs.
+Spiking Neural Network (SNN) is one of the leading candidates for overcoming the constraints of neural computing and to efficiently harness the machine learning algorithm in real-life (or mobile) applications.
+The concepts of SNN, which is often regarded as the 3\textsuperscript{rd} generation neural network \cite{maass1997networks}, are inspired by the biological neuronal mechanisms \cite{dayan2001theoretical, hodgkin1952currents,brette2005adaptive,izhikevich2003simple} that can efficiently process discrete spatio-temporal events (spikes).
+The Leaky Integrate and Fire (LIF) neuron is the simple first-order phenomenological spiking neuron model, which can be characterized by the internal state, called membrane potential.
+The membrane potential integrates the inputs over time and generates an output spike whenever it overcomes the neuronal firing threshold.
+Recently, specialized hardwares \cite{merolla2014million,ankit2017resparc, davies2018loihi} have been developed to exploit this event-based, asynchronous signaling/processing scheme.
+They are promising for achieving ultra-low power intelligent processing of streaming spatiotemporal data, and especially in deep hierarchical networks, as it has been observed in SNN models that the number of spikes, and thus the amount of computation, decreases significantly at deeper layers \cite{sengupta2018going,rueckauer2017conversion}.